Ragunathan Rajkumar: Awards

 He was given the Outstanding Technical Achievement and Leadership Award by the IEEE Technical Committee on Real-Time Systems in 2009.

-He became a Distinguished Engineer of the Association for Computing Machinery in 2007.
+He became a Distinguished Member of the Association for Computing Machinery in 2007.

 Entrepreneurship

-Rajkumar was the primary founder of TimeSys Corporation in 1996 to develop and support Linux for embedded markets.
-The company continues to operate in downtown Pittsburgh (as of 2019).

 He founded Ottomatika, Inc. in December 2013 to develop and market a complete software stack for autonomous vehicles (AVs).
 The company was acquired in July 2015 by Delphi, which then became Aptiv after a split.
-Aptiv's operations in Pittsburgh have since grown to a few hundred people, and Aptiv is now considered to be one of the leading automotive Tier-1 suppliers in the AV space.